Thursday, October 05, 2023

 Strokes

-- start each stroke with racquet head down, finish up
+- start each stroke with racquet head down, finish up.
+Snap the wrist.

 - have other hand mirror racquet hand.
 Stay loose but keep it's position correct